eneszeren/slack-logger/Readme.md

 # SlackLog

 I developed a logger package for Nuget.
 SlackLog is using Slack for logging.
 This has simple usage.
+You can look at [SlackLog](https://www.nuget.org/packages/SlackLog/)

 ### Feature